-You can place IP-address recognition links to FirstSearch on non-restricted Web pages (web pages that are not behind a firewall or otherwise restricted by user authentication requirements such as logging in) because workstations authorized to use FirstSearch are identified by IP address.
-Each IP address (for example, 126.96.36.199) identifies a computer or other machine on the Internet.
+You can place IP address recognition links to FirstSearch on non-restricted Web pages (web pages that are not behind a firewall or otherwise restricted by user authentication requirements such as logging in) because workstations authorized to use FirstSearch are identified by IP address.
+Each IP address (for example, 220.127.116.11) identifies a computer or other machine on the Internet.
 Anyone trying to access FirstSearch from an unauthorized IP address is redirected to the FirstSearch manual logon screen.

-Remote library users who access FirstSearch from outside the library at an IP address that you have not authorized cannot use IP-address recognition.
-For example, users connecting to FirstSearch through an Internet Service Provider cannot use IP-address recognition.
+Remote library users who access FirstSearch from outside the library at an IP address that you have not authorized cannot use IP address recognition.
+For example, users connecting to FirstSearch through an Internet Service Provider cannot use IP address recognition.
 Remote users must use manual logon or some other logon method provided by the library.
-If you have questions about remote access, contact your regional network or service center in the USA, your international distributor, or OCLC Customer Support.
-For more information, also see Automatic logon scripting for FirstSearch.
+If you have questions about remote access, contact OCLC Support.

 Summary of steps